khalil-research/PyEPO/README.md

 ### Clone and Install from this Repo

-You can download ``PyEPO`` from our GitHub repository.
+Clone ``PyEPO`` from GitHub.

 ```bash
 git clone -b main --depth 1 https://github.com/khalil-research/PyEPO.git
 ```

-And install it.
+Install the package from the local checkout.

 ```bash
 pip install PyEPO/pkg/.